truenas/charts/library/ix-dev/charts/plex/README.md

-# Plex Media Server helm chart
+# Plex

-## Configuration

-Please refer to questions.yaml for a detailed overview on supported configurable items.
+[Plex](https://plex.tv) is a media server that allows you to stream your media to any Plex client.